-A few years ago, Kristen A. Pressner, today one of the heads of the HR department at Roche Diagnostics, found herself treating two similar salary review requests differently: one from a man, and the other of a woman.
+A few years ago, Kristen A. Pressner, today one of the heads of the HR department at Roche Diagnostics, found herself treating two similar salary review requests differently: one from a man and the other from a woman.
 It was this event that sparked her awareness of the unconscious biases she had, and which contributed to the maintenance of prejudice, or unfair practices in the business world.
 She talks about this event and her reflections in her Ted Talk.

 Are biases dangerous in the workplace?

-Daniel – ” Ironically enough, although our brain is the organ responsible for ensuring the survival of the species, the biases engendered by the short cuts it takes can quickly become problematic in a business context.
-Redundant decisions, for example choosing relevant CVs when mass hiring, are particularly prone to this phenomenon.
+Daniel – ” Ironically enough, although our brain is the organ responsible for ensuring the survival of the species, the biases engendered by the shortcuts it takes can quickly become problematic in a business context.
+Redundant decisions, for example, choosing relevant CVs when mass hiring, are particularly prone to this phenomenon.

-This shortcut mode is also exacerbated when an individual is tired, stressed or uncomfortable.
-That’s when the business community somehow becomes an incubator for unconscious bias. “
+This shortcut mode is also exacerbated when an individual is tired, stressed, or uncomfortable.
+That’s when the business community somehow becomes an incubator for unconscious bias.“

 Unconscious biases often observed in the functioning of organizations